 Temple Sinai’s Religious School boasts a vibrant and fun-filled educational experience for children aged three through Bar/Bat Mitzvah.
-Approximately 135 children attend sessions once or twice a week in the “West Wing” of our building.

 The religious school enjoys a full complement of skilled and dedicated teachers — many who have been teaching in our school for many years.
 Parents and congregational members volunteer to assist with special programs, field trips and holiday celebrations, as needed.

 All children enrolled in our School attend the Sunday Judaica program from 10:00am-12:00pm.
 These classes include the study of religious, historical and cultural aspects of Jewish life.

 In addition, students in grades 3 through 7 attend a Wednesday evening session, from 6:00pm-7:30pm, devoted to learning the Hebrew language and prayers.
 Hebrew students use Mitkadam, a Hebrew curriculum developed by the Union of Reform Judaism.
 This program is self-paced, allowing students to grasp material and attain mastery at their own rate.

 Students enrolled in the Hebrew program also participate in a 30-minute Tefillah (prayer) period at the end of the evening led by one of our rabbis.
 This provides the students with an opportunity to develop further their prayer skills.
 Our school has developed a list of Hebrew prayer objectives for the Tefillah period, as well as a schedule of prayers to be taught over the course of each school year.

 Periodically throughout the year, each student’s progress is assessed and parents receive mid-year and year-end progress reports.